viktorErasmusHogeschool/artificial-intelligence/README.md

 1) **cah**

    This module contains the heart of our code.
-It ensures the correct behaviour of a game as well as a connection to our remote **Linode server**.
+It ensures the correct behaviour of the game as well as the connection to our remote **Linode server**.
 It is made of the following sub-elements:
    - Game: Creates the game and communicates to other users via the remote Linode server;
    - Network: Ensures the communication between the game instance and the server (send & receive data);
    - Player: Creates an instance with a dedicated card deck that can be selected in each round;